LsAntonio/60daysofudacity/README.md

 __What I learned:__

 Today,  we discussed about the current projects we have in the sg_latin group.
 Also, we proposed new improvements to apply over the current project.
 This project have the aim to apply differential privacy techniques.
 Also, I learn about techniques that can be used to improve the  performance of a GAN model, thus, allowing the model to converge much  faster.
 This techniques are: feature matching, mini batch  discrimination, historical averaging, one sided label smoothing and  virtual batch normalization.
 Each technique address a particular element  from the training process.
 Finally, applying these techniques have a  positive impact over the quality of the generated images.
 Thanks to our classmates from the sg_latin group for made the meeting possible today.

+# DAY 24 [40.0%] | 60*
+* Reading the paper: A Unified Approach to Interpreting Model Predictions: http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf
+* Implement a pytorch model, alongside the training function for the sg_latin project.

+__What I learn:__

+Today, I learned about an interesting research topic in deep learning: interpretability.
+This term is refereed to the model explaining capacity.
+For example, in a medical setting, alongside accuracy, it is also desirable to know the underlying mechanism that lead the classification criteria of the model.
+Also,  there are a relationship between complexity and explanation.
+For example, very complex models like deep networks are more difficult to explain, due to the many parameters they have.
+In contrast, more simple models, are easier to explain.
+Therefore there is a trade-off between complexity and explanation.
+This trade-off must be taken into consideration when dealing with applications that require additional explanations from the model.
+Also, I contribute to the sg_latin project, which main goal is to apply differential privacy.
+Concretely, my contributions were focused on implement a pytorch model alongside the training and evaluation process, using the provided code: https://github.com/rick1612/House-Price.